IanMadlenya/qdx-market-maker/README.md

 # Running

+(requires Java 8; does not require gradle installation - uses gradle wrapper)

 0. Clone the repository.
 1. Import the gradle project to your favourite IDE (tested with IntelliJ).
 2. Fetch the dependencies (should happen automatically).